cyface-de/data-collector/README.md

 For using such a setup in production, you may create your own Docker setup, based on our development one.

 #### Running without Docker
-Running the Cyface data collector without Docker, like for example from the terminal or from within your IDE is a little more complex.
+Running the Cyface Data Collector without Docker, like for example from the terminal or from within your IDE is a little more complex.
 It requires a few set up steps and command knowledge as explained in the following paragraphs.

 ##### Running a Mongo Database for Data and User Storage
 Before you can run the Cyface data collector you need to set up a Mongo database.

 If you use the Docker environment as explained above, this is done for you.
-If you run the Cyface data collector on your own, you are responsible for providing a valid environment, including Mongo.
+If you run the Cyface Data Collector on your own, you are responsible for providing a valid environment, including Mongo.

 The database is used to store the collected data and information about valid user accounts.
 For information on how to install and run a Mongo database on your machine please follow the [tutorial](https://docs.mongodb.com/manual/installation/#mongodb-community-edition).
 If you take the default installation, the default settings of the Cyface data collector should be sufficient to connect to that instance.
 **ATTENTION: However be aware this is not recommended as a production environment.**

+##### Running a Google Cloud Store for Data
+As an alternative for storing data to a Mongo GridFS database, the Cyface Data Collector provides the possibility to use Google Cloud Storage for storing received data.

+You may configure this as explained in the section about valid arguments.
+Notice however that a Mongo database is still required to store user data for authentication and authorization as explained above.

 #### Data Collector Arguments
-The Cyface data collector supports a few parameters to fine tune the runtime.
+The Cyface data collector requires a few parameters to fine tune the runtime.
-All of these parameters also provide reasonable defaults for a quick setup.
 The parameters are provided using the typical [Vertx `-conf` parameter](https://vertx.io/docs/vertx-core/java/#_the_vertx_command_line) with a value in JSON notation.

 The following parameters are supported:

 * **jwt.private:** The path of the file containing the private key used to sign JWT keys.
-This defaults to `secrets/private_key.pem`, **which you should never use in production**.
 * **jwt.public:** The path of the file containing the public key used to sign JWT keys.
-This defaults to `secrets/public.pem`, **which you should never use in production**.
 * **http.port:** The port the API  is available at.
-This defaults to `8080`.
 * **http.host:** The hostname under which the Cyface Data Collector is running.
 This can be something like `localhost`.
-* **http.endpoint.v3:** The path to the endpoint the Cyface Data Collector is running.
+* **http.endpoint:** The path to the endpoint the Cyface Data Collector is running.
 This can be something like `/api/v3`.
-* **http.endpoint.v2:** The path to the endpoint the Cyface Data Collector is running.
-This can be something like `/api/v2`.
 * **http.port.management:** The port the management API is available at.
-This defaults to `13371`.
 * **mongo.db:** Settings for a Mongo database storing information about all the users capable of logging into the system and all data uploaded via the Cyface data collector.
 This defaults to a Mongo database available at `mongodb://127.0.0.1:27017`.
 The value of this should be a JSON object configured as described [here](https://vertx.io/docs/vertx-mongo-client/java/#_configuring_the_client).
 * **admin.user:** The username of a default administration account which is created if it does not exist upon start up.
-This defaults to `admin`. **You must change this in a production environment**.
 * **admin.password:** The password for the default administration account.
-This defaults to `secret`. **You must change this in a production environment**.
 * **salt.path:** The path to a salt file used to encrypt passwords stored in the user database even stronger.
-This defaults to `secrets/salt`.
-If the file does not exist a default salt is used. **You should not do this in a production environment**.
+* **salt:** A salt value that may be used instead of the salt from salt.path.
+You must make sure that either the salt or the salt.path parameter are used.
+If both are specified the application startup will fail.
 * **metrics.enabled:** Set to either `true` or `false`.
 If `true` the collector API publishes metrics using micrometer.
 These metrics are accessible by a [Prometheus](https://prometheus.io/) server (Which you need to set up yourself) at port `8081`.
+* **http.port.management:** The port running the management API responsible for creating user accounts.
+* **jwt.expiration**: The time it takes for a JWT token to expire in seconds.
+If a JWT token expires, clients need to acquire a new one via username and password authentication.
+Setting this time too short requires sending the username and password more often.
+This makes it easier for malicious parties to intercept and brute force usernames and passwords.
+However long time JWT tokens may be captured as well and used for malicious purposes.
+* **upload.expiration:** The time an interrupted upload is stored for continueation in the future in milliseconds.
+If this time expires, the upload must start from the beginning.
+* **measurement.payload.limit:** The size of a measurement in bytes up to which it is accepted as a single upload.
+Larger measurements are transmitted in chunks.
+* **storage-type:** The type of storage to use for the uploaded data.
+Currently either `gridfs` or `google` is supported.
+The following parameter are required:
+  * **gridfs**
+    * **type:** Must be `gridfs` in this case.
+    * **uploads-folder:** The relative or absolute path to a folder, to store temporary not finished uploads on the local harddrive before upload of the complete data blob to GridFS upon completion.
+  * **google**
+    * **type:** Must be `google` in this case.
+    * **collection-name:** The name of a Mongo collection to store an uploads metadata.
+    * **project-identifier:** A Google Cloud Storage project identifier to where the upload bucket is located.
+    * **bucket-name:** The Google Cloud Storage bucket name to load the data into.
+    * **credentials-file:** A credentials file used to authenticate with the Google Cloud Storage account used to upload the data to the Cloud.
+    * **paging-size:** The number of buckets to load per request, when iterating through all the data uploaded.
+Large numbers require fewer requests but more memory.

 #### Running from Command Line